BeeperDev/TinDog-app/README.md

 **Tech used:** HTML, CSS, JavaScript, Bootstrap

-A landing page in UI/UX design is a web page that allows a user to land on it and perform an action.
-I effectively used my front end skills to provide a seemless, easy to read promotional page for the TinDog app!
+A landing page with UI/UX design is a web page that allows a user to land on it and perform an action.
+I effectively used my front end skills to provide a seemless, easy to read, promotional page for the TinDog app!

 ## Lessons Learned: